joelgsponer/INTONATE-ard-qc/README.md

 This is similar to the `run` command but provides an interactive terminal session inside the container.

+### Running the renv version
+In order to automatically setup and restore the renv verion and run it use `make run-renv`

 ### Cleaning the Outputs Directory
 To clean the `outputs` directory, execute: